Quartz Crystals, Xtals Tutorial Includes:

 As the name indicated a temperature compensated crystal oscillator provides a means of counteracting the frequency change caused by temperature change in a crystal oscillator.
 This is often needed within many items of electronics equipment: general electronic circuit designs, RF designs computer circuits and many more situations.

 By measuring the temperature and applying a correction voltage to a VCXO, the frequency stability over a temperature range is considerably improved whilst keeping costs low - using an oven controlled crystal oscillator, OCXO would be considerably more costly and much larger in size.

-Often a wide range of TCXOs of varying frequencies, supply voltages and packages is available from many distributors, enabling these electronic components or modules to be used in many general electronic designs, RF circuit designs, etc.
+Often a wide range of TCXOs of varying frequencies, supply voltages and packages is available from many electronic component distributors, enabling these electronic components or modules to be used in many general electronic designs, RF circuit designs, etc.